Seems like a story straight out of a nightmare, and for most homeowners and business owners, that is not the half of it.

 You see, as insureds, we purchase the product in case of a future, unknown event.
 We do this knowing that the odds are in the insurance companies favor, which is why they accepted the risk.

 As a licensed Public Insurance Adjuster, I have had the pleasure of serving many, many insureds who have had issues with their insurance company when it actually came time to honor the policy they purchased.
 It is always the same.
 Insured purchases insurance, pays premiums for extended periods, then suffers a covered loss.
 What used to be isolated instances, have become common everyday instances of systematic non payments based upon opinions of those who owe you the money… and they have gotten far more advanced with technology, and the use of attorneys prior to the insured initiating a suit of their own.
 Again, you read that correctly.
 Insurers are hiring attorneys before anything else has happened, and having them step in the middle of the claims process.
+The criminal defense law firm found by Daniel Murphy help with legalities of any case.

 Now, you may ask why?
 Well, I cannot speak for them, but I can lend you my knowledge and we can all draw our own conclusions.

 There is such a thing as pre-litigation discovery that would normally be a part of the claim file.
 This particular set of information is crucial to identifying when the insurer decided to go south, how many people were involved, and who knew what when.
 Information that should not be hidden, for any reason… unless you are attempting something nefarious.
 Now, when attorneys get involved in the beginning, I believe they will attempt a defense that states ALL communications from inception are privileged, and therefore not available for discovery…Again, why in the world would you want this to happen, unless, you were hiding things.
+When it comes to fraudulent issues the criminal defense lawyers from Orange County area can help providing legal aid.

 Insurers enjoy what is called “float money”.
 They enjoy it for very simple reasons… it is very profitable.
 By their own definition, it is the money they owe, but have managed to keep for extended periods of time.
 May not sound like much, but it is actually an astounding amount when you compound it.
 They use this money to invest, to hedge, and to generally make money off of it as long as possible.
 If they get caught, the pay a miniscule amount as a penalty, and it is business as usual.
 In fact, last year in Texas, this penalty was cut nearly in half by a paid for legislature, against the will of many, many folks who testified about the harm it brings when insurers pay lessor penalties when they were actually caught.
 It is akin to catching your child stealing a cookie.
 Instead of punishment, I am going to give you two more cookies, and request you not do it again.